 Also, on June 3, 2022, DEC filed Affidavits of Publication indicating that the public notice had been provided in accordance with the Commission's procedural order.

-On June 7, 2022, the Commission held a public hearing to receive public witness and expert witness testimony into the record.
+On June 7, 2022, a hearing was held to take public witness testimony and to receive expert witness testimony into the record.

 On July 25, 2022, DEC and the Public Staff filed a Joint Proposed Order.